Visit

 The Special Collections Research Center has the following duplication stations available to the public

 • KIC touch-screen scanner: Users can scan items from the browseable stacks, such as newspaper clippings, books, or serial publications and save them as PDFs, JPGs, or other file formats.
 Users have the option to email files to themselves, save them to a flash drive, or print to the public printer.
 While there is no charge to make scans, there is a charge to print.
 Payment is made by App Card.
-(NOTE: As of January 2023, this machine is currently out of order).

 • Photocopier: Users can make photocopies of items from the browseable stacks for a charge of $0.10 per page.
 Payment can be made by either App Card or coin change.